 Message from Commander Brig.
 Gen. Margaret Burcham (YouTube)

-USACE is accepting comments on the GLMRIS Report through public meetings, via electronic submittal through the GLMRIS Web site, mail and hand-delivery.
-Comments will be accepted through March 31, 2014.
+USACE accepted comments on the GLMRIS Report through March 31, 2014 via public meetings, electronic submittal on the GLMRIS Web site, mail and hand-delivery.
+The public comment period is now closed.

 USACE hosted public meetings at the following locations to discuss the contents of the report and accept comments and questions from the public.